arampatzis/randex/CONTRIBUTION.md

 and will prevent the commit if any checks fail.
 The hooks include:
 - ruff linting and formatting
 - mypy type checking
+- pytest with 90% coverage requirement
-- Various file and syntax checks
+- Various file and syntax checks (YAML, TOML, etc.)

 If a hook fails, fix the issues and commit again.
 Most formatting issues are automatically fixed by the hooks.

+**Important**: The pytest coverage hook enforces a minimum 90% test coverage.
+Commits that reduce coverage below this threshold will be rejected.

 If you want to run the pre-commit hooks manually, run:
 ```bash